Reaching financial independence is a dream for most.

 Know The Difference Between Being Rich And Wealthy

-To be financially independent, one must understand the difference between wealthy.
-In simple terms,
+To be financially independent, one must understand the difference between wealthy and rich.

 A wealthy person has sustainable wealth, while a rich person just has money.